 Setting up a home network

 Before you start: To decide what type of network to set up or to find out what hardware and cables you need, see What you need to set up a home network.
 That topic has information about the different types of networks (also known as network technologies), as well as hardware requirements for each type.
-To learn more about the overall process of setting up a network, see Start here to set up a home network in Windows 7.

 Install any necessary hardware.